EquiformerV2: Improved Equivariant Transformer for Scaling to Higher-Degree Representations: Conclusion

 \section{Conclusion}

 In this work, we investigate how equivariant Transformers can be scaled up to higher degrees of equivariant representations.
 We start by replacing $SO(3)$ convolutions in Equiformer with eSCN convolutions, and then we propose three architectural improvements to better leverage the power of higher degrees -- attention re-normalization, separable $S^2$ activation and separable layer normalization.
-With these modifications, we propose EquiformerV2, which outperforms state-of-the-art methods on the S2EF, IS2RS, and IS2RE tasks on the OC20 dataset, improves speed-accuracy trade-offs, and achieves the best success rate when used in AdsorbML.
+With these modifications, we propose EquiformerV2, which outperforms state-of-the-art methods on all the tasks on the OC20 and OC22 datasets, improves speed-accuracy trade-offs, and achieves the best success rate when used in AdsorbML. \revision{We also compare EquiformerV2 with Equiformer to better understand the performance gain brought by higher degrees and the improved architecture.}